tkych/cl-spark/README.md

 cl-spark
 ========

-cl-spark generates [sparkline][Sparkline theory and practice by Edward Tufte] a string for a list of the numbers. cl-spark is a Common Lisp implementation of Zach Holman's [spark][spark] and Gil Gonçalves' [vspark][vspark] with little extension.
+cl-spark generates [sparkline][Sparkline theory and practice by Edward Tufte] a string for a list of the real numbers. cl-spark is a Common Lisp implementation of Zach Holman's [spark][spark] and Gil Gonçalves' [vspark][vspark] with little extension.

-cl-spark is for:
+The goal of cl-spark is quick data visualization for:

- 1. quick-and-dirty tasks.
+ 1. quick-and-dirty tasks,
     (e.g. check the number of http-requests, git-commits, temperature, etc.)
- 2. deciding whether the data is worth to real data mining.
-    (e.g. [monitoring Fukushima Nuclear Power Station][fukushima-monitor])
+ 2. deciding whether the data is worth to real data mining, (e.g. [monitoring Fukushima Nuclear Power Station][fukushima-monitor])
  3. grasping the secret aesthetic beauty.
     (e.g. visualizing the fibonacci sequence, you can feel the golden ratio)